hci-lab-um/gleyed/README.md

-# Swift
+# Gleyed
-Swift - a swipe-typing keyboard for eye-based interaction (data collection toolset)
+Gleyed - a swipe-typing keyboard for eye-based interaction (data collection toolset)

 This project was developed at the University of Malta (HCI Lab) by Bernine Caruana under the supervision of Chris Porter.